raved01/dist-systems-24-winter/README.md

 ### Project Overview
 A REST API for a Shopping List application, implemented with Django and deployed in Kubernetes.
 The application enables Creating, Reading, Updating, and Deleting of shopping items.
+The application is adhering to core principles of distributed systems and cloud-native development applying the 12-factor methodology.

 ### System Architecture
 - **Backend**: Django REST Framework